-RECENT ARTS: sensing through the screen / sensing through the skin
+RECENT ARTS, sensing through the screen & through the skin

-One of their previous performances titled The History of Darkness could be described as a voyage through scientific images and perceptions that people have had of the universe.
-Mixing images, experimenting with sound, the show collapsed different timescales and histories of thought.
-Traversing through historical depictions of the cosmic, this particular project gave the audience a chance to recognize the evolution of human awareness and to deduce how dramatically the contemporary mind differs from what it was previously.
-Apart from this celestial narrative, the show was also a way to highlight the fact that imagination is one of the tools, man has used to connect to the environment.
+One of their previous performances, titled The History of Darkness, could be described as a voyage through scientific images and perceptions that people have had of the universe.
+Mixing images and experimenting with sound, the show collapsed different timescales and histories of thought.
+Traversing through historical depictions of the cosmic, this project gave the audience a chance to recognize the evolution of human awareness and deduce how dramatically the contemporary mind differs from what it was previously.
+Apart from this celestial narrative, the show was also a way to highlight the fact that imagination is one of the tools men have used to connect to the environment.

 Words by Agata Kik